akafounis/dl-ss/index.md

 and the Depth photo: \
 ![alt text](SS-Result-1.jpg)

-Pytorch was used for the development of the model.
+PyTorch was used for the development of the model.